COVID-19 Vaccine Information

 Second doses of the vaccination

-Some people may be feeling concerned that they haven’t received an appointment for their second dose yet.
+Some people may be feeling concerned that they haven’t received an appointment for their second dose yet, we are now offering walk-ins for second doses.
+Once eight weeks have passed from your first dose you can walk in for your second dose.
 We have some helpful information on our website which should help: https://www.blmkccg.nhs.uk/covid-19/second-vaccination-doses/

 A leaflet explaining more about the vaccine and answering some of your questions, is available to download here.